 The Cayuco Crisis

 Prior to the cayuco crisis, irregular migrants from Africa began arriving on small wooden fishing boats called pateras.
 The first patera arrived to Fuerteventura in 1994 with two Saharawi’s’ on board.
 The pateras are very light fishing boats that can barely float in waters with strong ocean currents.
-The number of pateras began to increase as more migrants risked their lives on the perilous journey to the the Canary Islands.
+The number of pateras began to increase as more migrants risked their lives on the perilous journey to the Canary Islands.
 The situation worsened as smugglers overloaded the boats with too many people.
 Travelers faced conditions of hypothermia, dehydration, disease and overcrowding (Amnesty International, 2006; Nicolás Castellano, 2016).
-Because the pateras were small boats and the number of migrants was not very large, integration of migrants into the Canarian society was not much of an issue.
+Because the pateras were small boats and the number of migrants was not very large, integration of migrants into the Canary society was not much of an issue.

 After 2000, when cayucos, larger boats, started to arrive to the Canary shores, the number of migrants steadily increased (Naranjo, 2016).
-One of the reasons for increased migration to the Canary Islands in the 90s and 2000s was that Europe had helped re-enforce the border of Ceuta and Melilla in Morocco as well as the Straits of Gibraltar(Godenau and Zapata, 2008) Interview Godenau).
+One of the reasons for increased migration to the Canary Islands in the 90s and 2000s was that Europe had helped re-enforce the border of Ceuta and Melilla in Morocco as well as the Straits of Gibraltar (Godenau, 2016).
 Thus, migrants were searching for an alternative route to enter Europe.
 The immigrants arriving to the islands until 2000 were Saharawis.
 Since there was no government in Western Sahara with whom to negotiate a repatriation agreement, these migrants stayed in the islands, and were easily integrated into the Canary community.
 The integration problem began after 2000, when cayucos started to arrive to the Canary shores (Naranjo, 2016).

-Since the migration routes had changed because of impermeability of northern enclaves (Godenau and Zapata, 2008), migrants from Senegal and Mauritania began arriving in cayucos in larger numbers to Europe’s ultra-peripheral region of the Canary Islands.
+Since the migration routes had changed because of impermeability of northern enclaves (Godenau and Zapata, 2008) migrants from Senegal and Mauritania began arriving in cayucos in larger numbers to Europe’s ultra-peripheral region of the Canary Islands.
 In response to increased migration to the Canaries, many irregular migrants were sent to the Spanish peninsula.
 For instance, the mayor of Las Palmas de Gran Canaria at the time, Jose Manuel Soria began sending unidentified or “un-deportable” migrants to mainland Spain (Naranjo, 2016).
 This became known as the “Soria doctrine.”
 It consisted of sending migrants living on the streets of the municipality of Las Palmas de Gran Canaria to Madrid so they could be closer to their embassies, which would facilitate the normalization of their legal status in Spain or allow them to travel to other European countries (Abc, 2002).

 By 2006 the number of migrants overwhelmed the Island’s border enforcement and the retention centers in which migrants are usually housed.
 To get a better sense of the “crisis”, throughout the 90s, the total number of migrants reaching the Canary Islands’ shores was 1,000, but in 2006 31,600 arrived (Triandafyllidou, 2014).
 From 2006-2009 irregular migration to the Canary Islands surged and quickly decreased as a result of both EU and Spanish efforts.
 Table 1 shows the number of undocumented irregular migrants arriving to the Canary Islands.
 Note the increased number between 2006-2009 during the crisis and a slight uptick in 2015 during the height of the recent European-wide migrant crisis.